Sian Clifford: 2016–present: Fleabag and television

 In 2016, Clifford had her breakthrough screen acting role in Fleabag, as Claire, Fleabag's uptight older sister and character foil.

-Clifford was part of the cast of the play Gloria, part of Hampstead Theatre's 2017 Season and the play's Off West End premiere.
+Clifford was part of the cast of the play Gloria, part of Hampstead Theatre's 2017 season and the play's Off West End premiere.
 In 2018, she had a recurring role in the ITV miniseries Vanity Fair and was in a production of Circle Mirror Transformation in Manchester.
-Later that year she was part of the cast in the West End production of Consent at the Harold Pinter Theatre.
+Later that year, she was part of the cast in the West End production of Consent at the Harold Pinter Theatre.

 Fleabag returned in 2019 to huge fanfare.
 Clifford's performance in the show was widely praised and she was nominated for the Emmy Award for Supporting Actress in a Comedy Series and the Critics' Choice Award for Supporting Actress in a Comedy Series for her performance.
 She later won the BAFTA Television Award for Best Female Comedy Performance.

 Following the second series of Fleabag, Clifford starred in more film and television roles.
 She had a small role in the independent dark comedy film A Serial Killer's Guide to Life in 2019.
 In 2020, Clifford had guest roles on the television shows Hitmen on Sky One and Liar.
 She starred opposite Matthew Macfadyen in the April 2020 miniseries Quiz, based on the 2001 Charles Ingram Who Wants to Be A Millionaire? scandal.
 Clifford later co-starred in the Sky comedy series Two Weeks to Live.

-In May 2021, Clifford starred as Iris in the Inside No. 9 episode "Lip Service."
+In May 2021, Clifford starred as Iris in the Inside No. 9 episode "Lip Service".
 In July 2021, Clifford voiced GS-8 in Star Wars: The Bad Batch.

+In July 2024, Clifford starred as journalist Chloe Slack in Time of the Week, a BBC Radio 4 comedy series.
+In March 2025, Clifford was nominated in the BBC Audio Drama Awards under Best Comedy Performance for her role in the show.
+The series will be returning in 2025.

+In September 2025, it was announced Clifford had joined the cast of BBC detective series Ludwig, playing local MP, Joanne Kemper in the second series.